 3. Congenital malformations of the facial skeleton and anomalies in the structure of blood vessels;

-4. Vaccination less than a month ago;
+4. Vaccination carried out less than a month ago;

 5. Malignant tumors;